 The OfficeServ OAS card provides 64 digital signal processors (DSPs) that can be configured as MGI channels, MOBEX DTMF receivers used by the Executive MOBEX feature, or a mix of the two.
 MGI channels are enabled in 4 port increments, and each increment will decrease the available MOBEX DTMF receivers.
 In addition, to these configurable DSP's the OAS card provides 32 DSP's dedicated to providing 64 Media Proxy Service (MPS) channels.
-The OAS card can be installed in universal slots 3, 4, or 5 of the OfficeServ 7200-S cabinet.
-A maximum of 3 OAS cards can be installed, allowing up to 96 Executive MOBEX users, 48 MGI channels, or a mixture of each, and up to 192 MPS channels.
-Every call that uses MPS service will actually use two (2) MPS channels, one for RTP and one for RTCP
+The OAS card can be installed in any universal slot.
+When installed in slots 1 or 2 only 16 timeslots are available to the OAS card, so a maximum of 16 MOBEX DTMF receivers is possible per card.
+Slots 3, 4, and 5 allow up to 32 MOBEX receivers per slot.
+A maximum of 3 OAS cards can be installed, allowing up to 60 Executive MOBEX users, 48 MGI channels, or a mixture of each, and up to 192 MPS channels.